 Don’t badmouth your current job or employer, and don’t talk about the bad things you’re looking to escape or get away from.
 Just keep it positive and focus on what you’d love to gain by changing jobs.

 “I was laid off four months ago so I’m in an active job search.
 I’m hoping to find a position that will let me continue to build my skills as a customer service supervisor.
 I’m particularly looking to stay in the software industry, which is one reason this job excited me.”

-“I’ve learned a lot in my current job and enjoyed it, however I’ve been in this position for four years and feel that in order to take my skills to the next level, I should expose myself to a new work environment to continue challenging myself.
+“I’ve learned a lot in my current job and enjoyed it, however, I’ve been in this position for four years and feel that to take my skills to the next level, I should expose myself to a new work environment to continue challenging myself.
 I saw your job description mentions ___, which is one of the key things I hope to continue doing in my next role, so this seemed like a great job to apply for and have an interview to discuss.“

 “A recruiter contacted me last week and the position sounded like a great fit for my skills and experience, so I became interested.”

-Question 4: “What do you know about our company?”
+4. What do you know about our company?

 “I know you’re one of the top alarm system manufacturers in the US.
 I did some reading on your website and discovered that you create alarms for businesses and office buildings, not just individual homes.
 I also did some reading on your corporate culture and it sounds like you do a lot to support the development of your employees, and get involved in community service too.
 That’s something I care a lot about and something that attracts me to an employer.”

 With this question, the employer wants to see that you have a real reason for wanting their particular job (rather than just needing any job you can get).
 This is important to them and you will not get hired if you can’t show them why you want this specific job.

 So your answer to this phone interview question should contain two key pieces: